riezebosch/azcopy-azure-function/adr/app-service-plan/os.md

 # Linux

+On Linux in a P3V3 plan the solution turns out to be:

-Stable
+* Stable
-Quick
+* Quick
-Cheap
+* Cheap(ish)

-On Windows the process tends to crash on remoting errors.
+On Windows the process crashes after +1h with PowerShell Remoting errors.